caepenna/css-styleguide/_contents/css-for-javascript.markdown

 ## Controlling DOM elements with Javascript

-Don't use CSS classes to query for DOM elements on JavaScript.
+Don't use CSS classes to query DOM elements on JavaScript.

 Set `role` attribute to your components and leave CSS classes for styling purposes only because it isn't obvious which class names are for styles and which have JS behaviors bound to them.

 _Need to include a study about perfomance when querying through role attribute._

-_Need to include a reference on not using classes to query from DOM elements._
+_Need to include a reference on not using classes to query DOM elements._

 **Wrong**